PaddleRoundThePier is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you.

 Cold Weather Kayaking

-When water temperatures drop below 60°F, cold water safety becomes critical:
+When water temperatures drop below 60°F, cold water safety becomes critical.
+Understanding the 120 rule is essential for safe cold weather paddling.

 • Warm hat that stays on when wet